front-commerce/developers.front-commerce.com/source/docs/advanced/features/smart-forms.md

 Front-Commerce has a built-in implementation agnostic smart form fields/hooks.
 The smart form fields/hooks help the user while he is filling the form by providing smart suggestions based on his input or by validating/properly formatting his input.
 The smart form fields can be used as a drop in replacements for their non smart counterparts, While the hooks are to be installed on the `<Form>` level.
 We have also shipped a capency implementation for these smart form elements that you can opt-in to.

+Notes:

-Note: Smart form fields are required to be inside a `<Form>` component as they rely heavily on the Form API and in some cases on other values in the `Form` (e.g. city suggestions rely on selected country).
+1. Smart form fields are required to be inside a `<Form>` component as they rely heavily on the Form API and in some cases on other values in the `Form` (e.g. city suggestions rely on selected country).

+2. The smart form functionality shipped first in 2.7.0.
+If you are using a previous version of front-commerce you need to update to atleast version 2.7.0 to be able to leverage the smart form functionality.
+Please have a look at the [2.7.0 migration guide](/docs/appendices/migration-guides.html#2-6-0-gt-2-7-0) to help you update to front-commerce version 2.7.0.

 ### Default